codingEzio/code_book_java_spring_in_action/README.md

 - Ranting
   - It's so damn hard to find people who speak *'English'*
   - All the documentation and tutorials ***assume*** you already knew *something*
   - Unable to transfer the experience I got from other languages
-      > I meant the way of explaning stuff!

 -----